evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 The battery has a gross capacity of 112kWh and a net capacity of 107kWh, meaning you have a 5kWh buffer for protection.
 (4,5%).
 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 460 to 410 km (286-255 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 23,3kWh/100km for the basic version and 26,1kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take 98 minutes, while a more common scenario of 10-80% would take 41 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 26% to 70% resulting in an actual charge speed including time loss on 111kW.
-Each charge session would take 25 minutes and 25 seconds.
+The maximum DC charging speed is 350kW.
+A full charge from 0 - 100% would take 61 minutes, while a more common scenario of 10-80% would take 29 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 45% resulting in an actual charge speed including time loss on 160kW.
+Each charge session would take 16 minutes and 25 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 10 hours and 6 minutes to drive.
-This trip will require four charge session(s) charging from 25% to 71%.
-The total time lost for charging will be 106 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 9 hours and 33 minutes to drive.
+This trip will require four charge session(s) charging from 4% to 50%.
+The total time lost for charging will be 74 minutes.

 ### Onboard charger

+For level 1 and level 2 AC charging, the  onboard charger supports up to 22KW charging.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 51 minutes.

 ### Charge port